Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 1. Exploration and Strategy (10%)

 Develop programmatic strategy and facilitate research and development of new models for implementing programs and/or developing new channels and partner geographies for implementation.
-Key activities include, but are not limited to:
+Key activities shall include, but are not limited to:

 (1) Participate in strategy sessions at the country level and assist with developing country work plans;